-God is providing a new space for day hospitality, worship, feeding ministries, social services, recuperative services and RITI congregational site training.
-Eventually, this site will also become the pick-up and drop-off location for Room in the Inn guests.
+God is providing a new space for day hospitality, worship, food-sharing ministries, social services, recuperative services and RITI congregational site training.
+This site is also the pick-up and drop-off location for Room in the Inn guests.
 In partnership with First United Methodist Church, Iona Community of Faith and Urban Bicycle Food Ministry, Room in the Inn-Memphis will help to open The Carpenter's House, an ecumenical center for urban ministry to those experiencing homelessness.

 This former Carpenter’s Union building will be the new home of Room in the Inn-Memphis, Iona Community of Faith and the Urban Bicycle Food Ministry, but a great deal of work needs to be done to prepare the building to provide hospitality and much more for our unsheltered neighbors.
 It is located at North Second Street and Exchange Avenue, next door to First United Methodist Church, who has generously donated use of the building.

 Our dreams are big and our needs are many.
 We need your prayers for God's guidance.
 We will be asking for volunteers who have gifts and talents to share.